Vijayant-Raghav1306/Movie-Recommendation-System/README.md

 It is downloaded automatically from GitHub Releases when the app starts.
 If the download fails, the app will show an error message.

+You can run the streamlit app using streamlit run app.py